 ECHO trial results have been widely misinterpreted.
 A report of the trial in The New York Times, for example, said the results show Depo-Provera “does not raise HIV risk.”
 Because the trial did not compare Depo-Provera to pills, it does not support that statement.
+Just nonsense!

-The study does not report if women with new infections during follow-up intervals reported any sex acts during those intervals.
-This, too, violates the Declaration of Helsinki (article 36: “Researchers have a duty to make publicly available the results of their research on human subjects and are accountable for the completeness and accuracy of their reports…”).
+The study does not report if women who got HIV during follow-up intervals reported any sex acts during those intervals — with HIV-positive partners or with anyone else.
+Withholding relevant information also violates the Declaration of Helsinki (article 36: “Researchers have a duty to make publicly available the results of their research on human subjects and are accountable for the completeness and accuracy of their reports…”).

 How to stop these outrages?
 Appealing to courts may get better results than waiting for health care professionals to change.
-Recently, a United States’ (US) court allowed Guatemalans harmed during medical research to sue private US institutions in US courts.
+Recently, a US court allowed Guatemalans harmed during medical research to sue private US institutions in US courts.
 Does this mean that any woman in the ECHO trial randomized to Depo-Provera who got HIV during the trial could sue private US institutions involved in the trial in US courts?

 1. Evidence for Contraceptive Options and HIV Outcomes (ECHO) Trial Consortium.
 HIV incidence among women using intramuscular depot medroxyprogesterone acetate, a copper intrauterine device, or a levonorgestrel implant for contraception: a randomised, multicentre, open-label trial.
 Lancet 2019; published online June 13.
-Available at: ht; tp://dx.doi.org/10.1016/S0140-6736(19)31288-7; supplementary appendix availabe at: http://echo-consortium.com/wp-content/uploads/2019/06/ECHO-primary-HIV-results-appendix-Lancet-online-first-June-2019.pdf (accessed 24 May 2022)
+Available at: https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(19)31288-7/fulltext; supplementary appendix available at: http://echo-consortium.com/wp-content/uploads/2019/06/ECHO-primary-HIV-results-appendix-Lancet-online-first-June-2019.pdf (accessed 24 May 2022)

 3. Morrison CS, Chen PL, Kwok C, et al. Hormonal contraception and the risk of HIV acquisition: an individual participant data meta-analysis.
 PLoS Med 2015; 12: e1001778.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4303292/ (accessed 26 July 2019).

 6. Polis CB, Curtis KM, Hannaford PC, et al. An updated systematic review of epidemiological evidence on hormonal contraceptive methods and HIV acquisition in women.
 AIDS 2016; 30: 2665–83.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5106090/ (accessed 26 July 2019).

-5. McNeil DG.
+7. McNeil DG.
 Depo-Provera, an injectable contraceptive, does not raise HIV risk.
 New York Times 13 June 2019.
 Available at: https://www.nytimes.com/2019/06/13/health/depo-provera-hiv-africa.html (accessed 27 July 2019).

-9. Stempel J. Johns Hopkins, Bristol-Myers to face $1 billion syphilis infections suit.
+8. Stempel J. Johns Hopkins, Bristol-Myers to face $1 billion syphilis infections suit.
 Reuters 4 January 2019.
 Available at: https://www.reuters.com/article/us-maryland-lawsuit-infections/johns-hopkins-bristol-myers-must-face-1-billion-syphilis-infections-suit-idUSKCN1OY1N3 (accessed 26 July 2019).